SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Acknowledgments

-Work partially supported by the Innovation Program for Quantum Science and Technology (No. 2021ZD0302901), the Young Scientists Fund of the Natural Science Foundation of Jiangsu Province (No. BK20240536), the Jiangsu Funding Program for Excellent Postdoctoral Talent (No.2022ZB139), the Jiangsu Province Natural Science Foundation of China under Grant (BK20221411), and the National Natural Science Foundation of China (No. 62502203).
+Work partially supported by the Innovation Program for Quantum Science and Technology (No. 2021ZD0302901), the Young Scientists Fund of the Natural Science Foundation of Jiangsu Province (No. BK20240536), the Jiangsu Funding Program for Excellent Postdoctoral Talent (No.2022ZB139), the Jiangsu Province Natural Science Foundation of China under Grant (No. BK20221411), the National Natural Science Foundation of China (No. 62502203), and the Natural Science Foundation of Jiangsu Province Higher Education Basic Science (No. 24KJB120005).